algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/grahamScan.md

 ## Exercises/Exploration

+Graham scan is often described as using a stack for the partially constructed null.
+Compare a stack-based coding with the AIA coding.

 Look up other efficient convex hull algorithms and find out about the many different convex hull algorithms invented over the years.